-The side airbag system triggers when a side-on collision occurs and provides a safety barrier for the driver and/or passenger in the respective front door area.
-This reduces the risk of injury to the upper body considerably in case of a side impact.
+The side a rb ag system triggers when a side-on collision occurs and provides a safety barrier for the driver and/or front passenger in the respective front door area.
+This reduces the risk of injury to the up per body considerably, in the event of a side-impact.